 Of course what you pack depends on the destination as well.
 Going to Tel Aviv for gay pride?
 You’ll want a swimsuit (preferably skimpy).
 In Berlin?
 No swimsuits necessary.
-Also: note that this list is mostly geared toward those gay pride festivals in traditionally LGBT-friendly destinations!
+Also: note that this list is mostly geared toward those gay pride festivals in traditionally LGBTQ-friendly destinations!

 Summertime Travel Packing Essentials for Gay Pride

 What to bring to pride — a pride packing list for every type of gay!
 Use my packing guide no matter if you’re going to a pride festival, traveling to an LGBTQ pride destination, or just attending an afternoon protest or pride march.
 Bring these summertime gay essentials for the maximum amount of fun!